 CITI Training Requirements

-On January 1, 2018, to align with NIH practices, CITI training requirements will be updated.
+On January 1, 2018, to align with NIH practices, CITI training requirements were updated.
 All investigators involved in biomedical or socio/behavioral research must complete both a Good Clinical Practice (GCP) and a basic course.
 The IRB will not review or approve a submitted research proposal until all training requirements are met.

 Note: Course choices, shown below, depend on your type of research; acceptable alternatives to CITI courses (taken at MMC or another institution less than 3 years ago) are listed in italics.

 One (1) basic course: CITI Group 1.
 Biomedical Research Investigators and Key Personnel OR NIH Human Subjects Protection (HSP) training